Easy Recipes: Favorite Filipino Summer Desserts

 Here is a step by step on how to make ice candy.
 Of course you can choose what flavor you want, and this website has also various ice candy recipe to choose from and with photos which makes it easier to follow.

-And for saba con yelo here's a video for the recipe, but since it is in Tagalog, I will just explain the procedure in English.
+Saba con yelo doesn't need much effort to make.
+All this recipe asks for is ripe and sweetened saba banana, shaved ice, sugar and evaporated milk.
+Here is a video recipe for saba con yelo, but since it is in Filipino, I will just explain the procedure for non-speakers.
 But watching this video could help a lot too on the process specially for visual persons like me.

 Making saba con yelo